 Fortunately, there is a new way of addressing Estrogen Deficient Skin.
 With Emepelle, women can finally celebrate a solution for the skincare concerns brought on before, during, and after menopause that is clinically proven to be safe and effective and is completely non-hormonal.
 Join us as we explore what Estrogen Deficient Skin (EDS) is, its primary causes, and how to improve it with the right skincare routine.

-Did you know that a reduction in the production of estrogen might be causing skin issues?
-As you age, your estrogen levels slowly decline—especially during perimenopause, which may begin several years before you stop having menstrual periods.
-As you go through perimenopause, estrogen levels fluctuate and become unpredictable before dramatically dropping as you near menopause.
+As you age, your estrogen levels slowly decline.
+This occurs especially during perimenopause, which may begin several years before you stop having menstrual periods.
+As you go through perimenopause, estrogen levels fluctuate and become unpredictable before dramatically dropping as you approach menopause.

 This reduction in estrogen is associated with changes to your skin’s appearance.
-If you’re approaching menopause—or are already postmenopausal—and have noticed new skin concerns such as dryness or reduced elasticity, you may be experiencing a condition known as Estrogen Deficient Skin.
+Whether you’re approaching menopause or are already postmenopausal, if you have noticed new skin concerns, such as dryness or reduced elasticity, you may be experiencing a condition known as Estrogen Deficient Skin.

 It goes without saying that women experience changes to their skin as they age, but many women do not realize that estrogen and skin aging are so closely linked.

 Estrogen plays an important role in the health of your mature skin.
 Estrogen binds to receptors in the skin, which has been shown to increase collagen content, improve skin moisture, and accelerate wound healing.As you age, these receptors become less active as estrogen and collagen decline.
 It is estimated that collagen production drops by about 1-2% each year after you turn 20.
 However, skin collagen loss is greatly accelerated during menopause and is more closely correlated with estrogen deficiency than chronological aging.